Skip to content

 Too often hip surgeries and hip replacement are presented as the only treatment options for hip injuries.
 While hip replacement surgery may be necessary in some cases, it is a significant medical procedure with the risk of complications, including persistent pain and infection, and may require a longer recovery.
 And while hip arthroscopy has become a popular treatment option, results can vary widely.

 At the Albano Clinic, we look for non-invasive comprehensive solutions that can bring you back to health.
-As part of our whole-body approach, we are able to precisely place stem cell and PRP treatments to treat hip injuries – without the risk of surgery.
+As part of our whole-body approach, we are able to precisely place regenerative cell and PRP treatments to treat hip injuries – without the risk of surgery.

 PRP Therapy For Hip Labral Tears

 Hip labral tears can cause pain in your hip, buttocks or groin and make your favorite activities impossible to enjoy.
-In addition to the intense pain labral tears bring, you also may experience stiffness and a limited range of motion, which can affect your ability to stand, walk, climb or squat.
+In addition to the intense pain labral tears bring, you also may experience stiffness and a limited range of motion, which can affect your ability to stand, walk, climb, or squat.

 Start Living Better Today